 How blocking works

-How does internet blocking work?
+How does internet filtering work?

-Internet blocking relies on several technologies to prevent internet users from accessing specific websites and services.
-The most common techniques are IP blocking, DNS blocking, Deep Packet Inspection (DPI), and HTTPS-based blocking.
+Several techniques are used to prevent internet users from accessing specific websites and services.
+The most common techniques are IP blocking, DNS poisoning, and Deep Packet Inspection (DPI) HTTPS-based filtering.

 How does IP blocking work?

-IP-based blocking relies on blocking specific IP (Internet Protocol) addresses.
+IP blocking relies on blocking specific IP (Internet Protocol) addresses.
 On the internet, an IP is like a street address - you have one, your favorite website has one, everyone has one.
 However, IPs are expressed in numbers (e.g., 8.8.
 8.8.
 8.8), which are hard for people to remember.
 That’s why websites have URL addresses (e.g., www.google.com) tied to their IPs.

 When you enter a URL, the device uses a service called DNS to translate the URL into an IP address.
 However, an internet service provider can set up a firewall that blocks connections to specific IP addresses.

-IP blocking is a more thorough system than DNS blocking (which blocks the URL to IP translation) as it can’t be bypassed by switching the DNS service.
+IP blocking is a more thorough system than DNS blocking (which interferes with the URL to IP translation) as it can’t be bypassed by switching the DNS service.
 Both methods rely on having access to someone in the loop of communication between the user and website to work.
 States accomplish this by making ISPs or whoever controls the local internet backbone infrastructure do the blocking.

-How does DNS blocking work?
+How does DNS poisoning work?

 How does deep packet inspection (DPI) work?

 Deep packet inspection (DPI) is the most comprehensive and resource-intensive method of blocking online communications.
 It relies on carefully inspecting all the data an internet user is sending and receiving in real-time.
-So, for example, if a user types a banned keyword such as “Tiananmen Square,” the search might fail as the data associated with the search is blocked.